To support and increase organic coffee growing in a region that has limited production but high quality coffee.

 South Tolima, Colombia

-The Flor de mi Tierra relationship project was established in 2005 to work on re-building coffee communities that were displaced and hard hit by guerilla violence.
-The program focuses on basic needs such as health, sanitation and education.
+Flor de mi Tierra was established in 2005 to work on re-building coffee communities displaced and hard hit by guerilla violence.
+The program focuses on basic needs such as health, sanitation and education & most-recently young entrepeneurs in coffee.

 Launched in 2016, the Aguadas Farmworkers Pilot is a coffee industry coordinated project to find solutions and work on a benchmark to increase the quality of farmworker conditions, management, labor formalization and recruitment.

-An association of 350 women coffee farmers.
-Founded in 2010, the group came together to rectify issues including lack of capital available to them to use on their farms and to create an equitable working relationship with their husbands.
+This association of over 400 women coffee farmers came together to solve issues including lack of capital to use on their farms and to create an equitable working relationship with their husbands.
+Today, they are committed to producing high-quality coffee.

 An association of organic women coffee growers invested in sustainable and organic coffee production.
 One of the main goals of the project is to ensure financial stability during the organic conversion process which can take up to 3 years.